EmirhanYagcioglu/EmirhanYagcioglu/README.md

 ### Hi there 👋

 My name is Emirhan Yagcioglu.
-I'm current an EEE major at Bilkent University.
+Currently I'm an EEE major at Bilkent University.

 <!--
 **EmirhanYagcioglu/EmirhanYagcioglu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.